josephbeuysmum/Dertisch/README.md

 -	registration and presentation of Customers with related Waiters and Head Chefs; and
 -	multi-language text support.

-Head Chefs work by implementing the `DTHeadChef` protocol; waiters by implementing the `DTWaiter` protocol; and customers by subclassing `DTCustomer`.
+Head Chefs work by implementing the `HeadChef` protocol; waiters by implementing the `Waiter` protocol; and customers by subclassing `Customer`.

 ---
 Using Dertisch
 ---

 Classically speaking, `Kitchen` classes make up `Dertisch`'s model, whilst `Restaurant` classes make up `Dertisch`'s view and controller.
-Dertisch allows you to create bespoke `sous chefs` and `ingredients` (proxies and services) tailored towards your app's specific needs, and also comes with five in-built `kitchen` classes, and two in-built `restaurant` classes serving functionality common to all apps:
+Dertisch allows you to create bespoke `sous chefs` and `ingredients` (proxies and services) tailored towards your app's specific needs, and also comes with four in-built `kitchen` classes, and two in-built `restaurant` classes serving functionality common to all apps:

 	KITCHEN (model)

 	INGREDIENTS (services)

-	DTBundledJson
+	BundledJson
 	// provides simplified access to json config data bundled with the app

 	DTCoreData
 	// provides simplified access to Core Data storage

-	DTUrlSession
+	UrlSession
 	// provides access to RESTful APIs

 	SOUS CHEFS (proxies)

-	DTImages
+	Images
 	// provides capacity to load and get copies of images

-	DTTemporaryValues
-	// provides app-wide storage for simple data in runtime memory

 	RESTAURANT (views and controllers)

-	DTMaitreD
+	MaitreD
 	// manages the addition and removal of Customers and their relationships with Head Chefs and Waiters
 	// (the maître D is classically a VIPER routing)

-	DTSommelier
+	Sommelier
 	// provides multi-language support for screen text
 	// (the sommelier is classically a text proxy)

 All kitchen classes in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
-For instance, this mean that two separate Head Chefs that both have an instance of `DTTemporaryValues` injected have *the same instance* of `DTTemporaryValues` injected, so any properties set on that instance by one Head Chef will be readable by the other, and vice versa.
-And the same goes for all subsequent injections of `DTTemporaryValues` elsewhere.
+For instance, this mean that two separate Head Chefs that both have an instance of `Images` injected have *the same instance* of `Images` injected, so any properties set on that instance by one Head Chef will be readable by the other, and vice versa.
+And the same goes for all subsequent injections of `Images` elsewhere.

-`DTMaitreD` is responsible for starting `Dertisch` apps; `DTSommelier` is a mandatory requirement for all `Dertisch` view controllers; and `DTSommelier` depends upon `DTBundledJson`, so these three are instantiated by default.
+`MaitreD` is responsible for starting `Dertisch` apps; `Sommelier` is a mandatory requirement for all `Dertisch` view controllers; and `Sommelier` depends upon `BundledJson`, so these three are instantiated by default.
 The others are instantiated on a need-to-use basis.

-Start your `Dertisch` app by calling `DTMaitreD.greet(firstCustomer:)` from `AppDelegate`:
+Start your `Dertisch` app by calling `MaitreD.greet(firstCustomer:)` from `AppDelegate`:

 	class AppDelegate: UIResponder, UIApplicationDelegate {